“Thrifting” is my favorite hobby.

-Since I’ve been thrifting for a very long time, I’ve picked up a few pointers as to how to score the best deals and designer items.
-Here are my tips on how to fill your closet with designer duds without going broke.
+I’ve been thrifting for a long time and I’ve picked up a few pointers on how to score the best deals.
+Here are my tips on how to fill your closet with designer duds (without going broke!)

 Step #1: Do your research.

 Google thrift and consignment stores in your area and make a list of the ones you want to visit.
 Depending on your budget, you may want to visit more consignment shops than thrift stores or vice-versa.
-Consignment stores have more higher-end designer items than thrift stores and you’ll pay a bit more, but the clothes are usually in excellent condition.
+Consignment stores have higher-end designer items and you’ll pay a bit more, but the clothes are usually in excellent condition and the stores are neatly organized.
 With thrift stores, you’ll need to carefully inspect each garment before purchasing.

-Make sure you check out store hours and find out which days they are closed.
+Make sure to check out store hours before you go.
 I’ve found operating hours vary with a lot of shops.
 Some of them are closed on Wednesdays (there’s a reason for that…I’ll get to it later in this post) and some are closed on Sundays.
 Others are open 7 days a week.

 Once you have your list, map out your route according to location so that you’re not driving all over town.